ryancampbell514/HeatSmoothing/README.md

 </p>
 Our attack curve plotting notebook is given in `figs/adv_plots.ipynb`.

 A result of deterministic smoothing is faster inference computation time.
-When performing classification, our models do not require a randomized smoothing procedure as is done with stochastic models from Cohen et. al. This faster computetion time on the CPU and GPU in Tables 3 & 4.
+When performing classification, our models do not require a randomized smoothing procedure as is done with stochastic models from Cohen et. al. This faster computation time on the CPU and GPU in Tables 3 & 4.
 <p align="center">
 <img src="figs/comp_times.png" width="700" >
 </p>